Another North Korean soldier defects to South, officials say

 About 30,000 North Koreans have defected to South Korea, mostly via China, since the end of the 1950-53 Korean War, the Associated Press reported.

-Stella Kim reported from Seoul, South Korea, Phil Helsel reported from Los Angeles, California
+Stella Kim reported from Seoul, South Korea, and Phil Helsel from Los Angeles.